mrowrpurr/MakePapyrusProject/README.md

-# MakePapyrusProject
+# 📂 New Papyrus Project

- Adds "Make Papyrus Project" to Windows explorer
+> Adds "New Papyrus Project" to Windows explorer